Livepool-io/livepeer-openai-api-middleware/README.md

 This project provides middleware that mimics the OpenAI API for the Livepeer AI gateway.
 This allows developers to use Livepeer AI gateways using the `openai` library, creating a developer experience AI application developers are accustomed with.

+**As HTTP Server**
-It is currently available as an HTTP proxy server connected to a _Livepeer AI gateway_.
+The program runs an HTTP server connected to a _Livepeer AI gateway_.
 It takes user requests in OpenAI format, forwards them to the specified Livepeer AI Gateway, and returns the response in OpenAI format to the caller.

+**As Package**
+The `common` package exposes helpers that help you transform between OpenAI and and Livepeer's AI Worker types.

+- `func TransformRequest(openAIReq models.OpenAIRequest) (*worker.LlmGenerateFormdataRequestBody, error)`
+- `TransformResponse(req *worker.LlmGenerateFormdataRequestBody, resp *http.Response) (*models.OpenAIResponse, error)`
+- `func TransformStreamResponse(chunk worker.LlmStreamChunk, streamID string) (models.OpenAIStreamResponse, error)`

+It also exports a function for you to easily handle streaming responses and receive them in OpenAI format on a channel, for you to handle as you see fit. _The server mode returns them over SSE, but websockets or other transport methods can also be used_

+- `func HandleStreamingResponse(ctx context.Context, resp *http.Response) (<-chan models.OpenAIStreamResponse, <-chan error)`

 ## Intended Usage